home

 You can read more about what sentences are available on our sentences and appeals page.

 Judges are independent.
-They make their decisions based on what the law says and the unique circumstances of each case.
+They make their decisions based on what the law says and the unique circumstances and factors of each case.
 No two cases will ever be exactly the same.

 Judges can only impose a sentence for the crime or crimes of which the person has been convicted.
-They cannot take into account any charges which were dropped or which resulted in an acquittal (a verdict of not guilty or not proven).
+They cannot take into account any charges which were removed or which resulted in an acquittal (a verdict of not guilty).

-The High Court of Justiciary has approved three general sentencing guidelines developed by the Scottish Sentencing Council.
+The High Court of Justiciary has approved three foundational sentencing guidelines developed by the Scottish Sentencing Council.
 These apply to all offences in Scotland.
-They aim to both assist the courts and increase public knowledge and understanding of the sentencing process.
+They aim to assist the courts, and to increase public knowledge and understanding of the sentencing process.
 Courts must have regard to any applicable guidelines when sentencing an offender.

 The Principles and purposes of sentencing guideline sets out some of the possible purposes of a sentence, and provides that all sentences should be fair and proportionate.

-The Sentencing process guideline sets out an 8 step process which courts should follow in order to reach a sentencing decision, and it includes some of the factors which may be taken into account.
+The Sentencing process guideline sets out an 8 step process which courts follow in order to reach a sentencing decision, and it includes some of the factors which may be taken into account.
+This is not a rigid process and, in court, judges may appear to consider relevant factors and steps at the same time.

-The Sentencing young people guideline sets out the approach courts should take to sentencing those aged under 25 at the date of their conviction, with rehabilitation as a primary consideration.
+The Sentencing young people guideline sets out the approach courts should take to sentencing those aged 24 or under at the date of their conviction, with rehabilitation as a primary consideration.

 The law